 The interview process should be very straightforward and up to the point.
 We have listed a few important interview questions for software developers which you can prefer to ask.

-Software Developer Interview Questions:
+Software Developer Interview Questions and Answers:

 1. Why did you want to be a software developer?

 There might be certain reasons why the interviewee wants to be a software developer, but the most common answer would be, “Because I love coding”.
 A real developer would be passionate about his work and have a deep focus on his ongoing projects.
-If someone for being a developer just because they are paid high, then it’s better to ignore him.
+If someone is being a developer just because they are paid high, then it’s better to ignore him.